 For healthcare teams using Slack, integrating DLP with your Slack instance will help ensure the satisfaction of HIPAA Security Rule Guidelines.
 DLP tools allow you to have data visibility on applications like Slack, giving you the ability to filter through messages and files for specific types of sensitive information.
 With Nightfall specifically, you can create workflows that allow you to automatically detect the sharing of sensitive information in any channel and remove it from Slack.
 Additionally, Nightfall provides detailed analytics about what types of PHI risk exists in your Slack channels and can send custom messages to offenders who break defined PHI policies.
 These features are invaluable for ensuring compliance with the HIPAA Security Rule and making sure that sensitive information is only shared with whom it is intended in a channel designated for sharing such information.

-If you’re interested in learning more about Nightfall DLP for Slack, take a look at our guide.
-To see Nightfall in action and start a free trial, schedule a demo below.
+If you’re interested in learning more about Nightfall DLP for Slack, take a look at our guide to HIPAA compliance on Slack.
+To see Nightfall in action, you can download and watch the entirety of our Slack security webinar with Bluecore CISO Brent Lassi, or schedule a demo below to start a free trial.

 Subscribe to our newsletter